pass-the-salt/www/about.md

 While respecting the technical and free software DNA of the Security track, we try to ensure that **as many security disciplines as possible are represented** in the subjects covered by the conferences given.

-In 2017, you were able to participate (or [read](https://prog2017.rmll.info/programme/securite-entre-transparence-et-opacite/?lang=en) / [view](https://rmll.ubicast.tv/channels/#securite-entre-transparence-et-opacite_77315) later) interventions on the following topics:

-* privacy ,
-* digital forensics ,
-* networks and systems security ,
-* cryptography,
-* low level offensive
-* or retro-engineering.
+During the first 2 Pass the SALT editions, we managed to offer many different sessions with among other topics: low level security, offensive security, secure programming, security at scale, privacy or network security.

 We want both **attendees and speakers to confront to different disciplines and topics of Security** that are not always familiar to them.